Vrushabh-Borkar/Coffee-Shop-Sales-Data-Analysis/README.md

 Problem Statements : -

-How do sales vary by day of the week and hour of the day?
+1. How do sales vary by day of the week and hour of the day?

-Are there any peak times for sales activity?
+2. Are there any peak times for sales activity?

-What is the total sales revenue for each month?
+3. What is the total sales revenue for each month?

-How do sales vary across different store locations?
+4. How do sales vary across different store locations?

-what is the average price/order per person ?
+5. what is the average price/order per person ?

-Which products are the bestselling in terms of quantity and revenue?
+6. Which products are the bestselling in terms of quantity and revenue?

-How do sales vary by product category and type?